 Are the organizational cultures compatible?
 Are they known for integrity and good citizenship?
 Are they progressive and forward thinking, or is one slow to implement change?
 Have they embraced new technology?
 How does the acquiring company treat its leadership team and employees?
 Is it an empowering employer?
 Will it preserve the jobs of employees in the target entity?
 These are just a few of the important questions to ask about any potential ally.
 Changing culture is like turning around an aircraft carrier.
 It is difficult if not impossible to do even with the finest educational programs aimed at changing attitudes.
 It will require an extended amount of time to bring in new people who embrace the desired culture.

 Is the target entity known to be a leader in its niche?
 Is it growing market share?
 Is the target's business model sustainable so as to enable it to continue to go it alone?
 How is the other party perceived by its peers?
 A bad reputation or stagnant market may give rise to serious reasons to avoid an alliance with this partner and either go it alone or find a new partner.

 Consider Collaboration of Resources.

 Is there an opportunity for synergism?
 If the acquiring group can use its referrals to expand the revenue of the target, that can be a win-win.
 What about cost savings?
 Can duplication of equipment, facilities or staff personnel be reduced?
 If the acquiring company has advanced computer systems or electronic records and the target lacks the capital to build them, the alliance can be a life saver for the target.
 Overall, review whether there can be economies of scale and benefits of combined resources.

 In considering an alliance partner, also identify your next best alternative.
 Evaluate each alternative in light of these factors.
 Take the time to make an informed business judgment rather than an emotional decision based upon fear or latent prejudices and you will enhance your opportunity for a successful outcome.
-If you have any questions, feel free to email me or call me at (616) 796-2501.
+If you have any questions, feel free to call me at (616) 796-2501.